biolab/orange-hugo/content/blog/2016/12/12/dimensionality-reduction-by-manifold-learning.md

 draft= false
 title="Dimensionality Reduction by Manifold Learning" type="blog"
-categories=["analysis" ,"embedding" ,"examples" ,"interactive data visualization"  ,"orange3" ,"unsupervised" ,"visualization" ,"widget" ]
+blog=["analysis" ,"embedding" ,"examples" ,"interactive data visualization"  ,"orange3" ,"unsupervised" ,"visualization" ,"widget" ]
 +++

 The new Orange release (v.
 3.3.9) welcomed a few wonderful additions to its widget family, including Manifold Learning widget.
 The widget reduces the dimensionality of the high-dimensional data and is thus wonderful in combination with visualization widgets.